zorbathegreek/Gasifier-Production/README.md

 <hr>

 These gasifiers produce charcoal while you cook your food.
 The char can and should be used in agriculture as [Terra Preta](https://en.wikipedia.org/wiki/Terra_preta), in order to reduce the CO2 concentration of the atmosphere.
-Please check the posts below for more details.
+[More details here](https://www.biochar.info/biochar.terra-preta.cfml) or check the posts below.